 Does the type of salt you use matter?

-Use whatever the recipe specifies.
-If it says “salt” I would assume that the recipe developer used table salt or sea salt.
-(Check the cookbook intro if you really want to know.)
+If the recipe isn’t specific, assume the recipe developer used table salt or sea salt.
+(Check the cookbook intro to be sure.)
 If you only have Kosher salt on hand, increase the amount by 1/4 teaspoon.

 Step 7.
 Sugars